maximilianofried/mlops_pipeline/README.md

 service.predict(...)  # Predict on incoming data from the application
 ```

-While this ZenML Project trains and deploys a model locally, other ZenML integrations such as the [Seldon](https://github.com/zenml-io/zenml/tree/main/examples/seldon_deployment) deployer can also be used in a similar manner to deploy the model in a more production setting (such as on a Kubernetes cluster).
-We use MLflow here for the convenience of its local deployment.
+While this ZenML Project trains and deploys a model locally, other ZenML integrations such as the Seldon deployer can also be employed similarly to deploy the model in a more production-oriented setting (e.g., on a Kubernetes cluster).
+We opt for MLflow here for the convenience of its local deployment.

-## :notebook: Diving into the code
+## Exploring the code

 You can run two pipelines as follows: